 The coordinator of studies will announce the date, time and place of the oral defence in a suitable way.
 The oral defence will be open to the university community.

 During the oral thesis defence the student is expected to provide adequate answers to the questions related to the thesis stated by the three thesis readers.
-The defence may influence the thesis grade.

 After the public defence, MA dissertations may be uploaded to the online university repository.
 This upload requires official approval by the supervisor and must adhere to the relevant regulations at each of the universities, as follows: